In english

 Maria is interested in words, visuals, and whatever makes an impact on stage, so she enjoys working with other disciplines.
 You can even detect a desire to make listeners aware of social issues, as in her Kein Zufall – aber vielleicht ein Wiegenlied for ensemble recherche in Germany, which is a comment on Virginia Woolf’s essay A Room of One’s Own, as well as her own chamber opera about climate change – Någon borde ta tag i det här … (Somebody Ought to Do Something …) (Folkoperan, 2014).

 In 2019 she won the Swedish Church Culture Scholarship for the work ”Frid-lyst – a Requiem” in collaboration with the light artist Anna Berglind.
 It’s a choral work, a Requiem for the biodiversity.
-It will be performed by Sofia Vokalensemble, conducted by Bengt Ollén, in March 2022.
-The concert will also be aired on Swedish Radio, P2.
+It was premiered by Sofia Vokalensemble, conducted by Bengt Ollén, in March 2022.
+The concert was also aired on Swedish Radio, P2.

 https://www.youtube.com/watch?v=AEoMZIHWRTA